Florida's Drought Is The Worst In 25 Years | Weather.com

 Drought Status

-The latest Drought Monitor analysis from NOAA and the National Drought Mitigation Center below shows virtually the entire state of Florida in at least some degree of drought.
+The latest Drought Monitor analysis from NOAA and the National Drought Mitigation Center below shows the entire state of Florida in at least some degree of drought.

 That's the most widespread drought in the Sunshine State since April 2012, according to the analysis.